UncleClapton/PlexExternalPlayer/README.md

 ### Generic Protocol
 **NEW TO v1.4**
 * Designed to be an open protocol for other scripts to send files to the agent.
+* It is currently disabled by default, however it can be enabled by switching "EnableGenericProtocol" in the agent .config file to `true`.
 * Format: `http://localhost:7251/?protocol=1001&url=(url)&title=(title)`